borkdude/clojure-overstapservice/Alternatief.md

 Rich Hickey dedicated a whole year of his life to designing Clojure.
 He decided that the language needed to be simple.
 Not that it should be an _easy_ language.
 True, if Clojure was easy to learn, it might initially win over some Java programmers, but it's not.
 Indeed, the path to programmer's enlightenment is never easy.
 Perhaps even painful, with all those parens, and that silly prefix notation.

 However, once you've reached Nirvana you will find that Clojure's syntax is actually very simple.
 One example of its simplicity is writing functions.
-Clojure encourages you to think pure functions - that is, functions that yield no side effects.
+Clojure encourages you to write pure functions - that is, functions that yield no side effects.
 Rich Hickey recognized that the feature of _immutability_ will help achieve this.
 Because if your variables are guaranteed to be immutable, your code will be better to reason about, and a lot easier to test.

 ## 2. Clojure is data oriented

 Simplicity also stems from the fact that Clojure is not object oriented, it is data oriented.
-Data is represented by immutable hashmaps instead of classes, like in Java.
+Data is represented by immutable hash-maps instead of classes, like in Java.
 These data structures are easy to manipulate with functions, but they are mutually independent.
 Therefore Clojure is philosophically aligned with the following quote from Alan J. Perlis:

 > "It is better to have 100 functions operate on one data structure than to have 10 functions operate on 10 data structures."